jhu-arch/arch-tutorial/HPC_Terminology.rst

 This is a high-level overview of features of Rockfish Cluster at ARCH.

+**ARCH**

+The Advanced Research Computing at Hopkins (ARCH) –formerly known as MARCC– is a shared computing facility at Johns Hopkins University that enables research, discovery, and learning, relying on the use and development of advanced computing.

 **Node**

 A standalone "computer in a box".
 Usually comprised of multiple CPUs/processors/cores, memory, network interfaces, etc.